State-of-the-Edge/glossary/edge-glossary.md

 See also: [Cloud Computing](#cloud-computing)
 ### Cloud Computing

 A system to provide on-demand access to a shared pool of computing resources, including network, storage, and computation services.
-Typically utilises a small number of large centralized data centers and regional data centers today.
+Typically utilizes a small number of large centralized data centers and regional data centers today.

 See also: [Centralized Data Center](#centralized-data-center)